 TYPICAL PLANNING APPROACH

-Whether planning a traditional surgery suite or an integrated surgical and interventional radiology area, the process begins with determining the number of procedure rooms — surgical operating rooms (ORs), interventional rooms (IRs), minor procedure rooms (MPRs), and hybrid rooms.
+Whether planning a traditional surgery suite or an integrated surgery and interventional radiology area, the process begins with determining the number of procedure rooms — surgical operating rooms (ORs), interventional rooms (IRs), minor procedure rooms (MPRs), and hybrid rooms.
 Some healthcare organizations may have already settled on the number and type of procedure rooms based on a detailed business plan (What can we afford?).
-Also, partnerships with equipment vendors or the existence of an enthusiastic donor may result in early agreement on one or more hybrid or specialty procedure rooms regardless of the current workload.
+Also, partnerships with equipment vendors, or the existence of an enthusiastic donor, may result in early agreement on one or more hybrid or specialty procedure rooms regardless of the current workload.